Similarity measure

 In statistics and related fields, a similarity measure or similarity function or similarity metric is a real-valued function that quantifies the similarity between two objects.
 Although no single definition of a similarity exists, usually such measures are in some sense the inverse of distance metrics: they take on large values for similar objects and either zero or a negative value for very dissimilar objects.
 Though, in more broad terms, a similarity function may also satisfy metric axioms.

 Cosine similarity is a commonly used similarity measure for real-valued vectors, used in (among other fields) information retrieval to score the similarity of documents in the vector space model.
 In machine learning, common kernel functions such as the RBF kernel can be viewed as similarity functions.

+Use of different similarity measure formulas

+Different types of similarity measures exist for various types of objects, depending on the objects being compared.
+For each type of object there are various similarity measurement formulas.